-To tender in the exchange offers, a holder must complete, sign and date the letter of transmittal, or a facsimile of the letter of transmittal, and mail or otherwise deliver such letter of transmittal or such facsimile or an agent's message in connection with a book entry transfer, together with the original notes and any other required documents.
+To tender in the exchange offers, a holder must complete, sign and date the letter of transmittal, or a facsimile of the letter of transmittal, have the signatures on the letter of transmittal guaranteed if required by instruction 2 of the letter of transmittal, and mail or otherwise deliver such letter of transmittal or such facsimile or an agent's message in connection with a book entry transfer, together with the original notes and any other required documents.
 To be validly tendered, such documents must reach the exchange agent before 5:00 p.m., New York City time, on the expiration date.
 Delivery of the original notes may be made by book-entry transfer in accordance with the procedures described below.
 Confirmation of such book-entry transfer must be received by the exchange agent prior to the expiration date.